 A Wednesday all grown up and asking her parents to act "normal'" and not embarrass her in front of her bland boyfriend?
 Why bother making the play at all?
 Nothing's worse than when a genuinely macabre family gets watered down and sanitized to appease Times Square tourists or doltish beau Blandings.
-Imagine a Spider Baby remake starring Michael Cera in the same situation as the one Quin Redecker finds himself in in the photo above --tied down and at the mercy of a nubile nymphet with two butcher knives.
+Imagine a Spider Baby remake starring Michael Cera in the same situation as Quin Redecker (above) --tied down and at the mercy of a nubile nymphet with two butcher knives.
 Cera would squirm and make lame excuses and try to talk his way out of the situation, just like a big...fat... bug... caught in a spider web.
 Redecker still squirms, but he's a swell fella, with some real class and a thorough handle on adman Bob Dobbesism."Gomez (Mr. Lane) and Morticia (Ms. Neuwirth), the heads of the family, discover to their alarm that Wednesday (Krysta Rodriguez, left), their 18-year-old daughter, has fallen in love with Lucas Beineke (Wesley Taylor), a young man from a middle-class all-American home.
-What’s more, Wednesday has invited Lucas and his parents — Mal (Terrence Mann) and Alice (Carolee Carmello) — for dinner, and insists that the family try to act “normal” for the night.
+What’s more, Wednesday has invited Lucas and his parents — Mal (Terrence Mann) and Alice (Carolee Carmello) — for dinner, and insists that the family try to act “normal” for the night."

-It was barely screened at all when originally released because in 1968 suddenly no one wanted black and white films at the drive-in... the color cut-off date had occurred.
-The film resurfaced later on blurry video where it became a slow-burn cult favorite, but even then it was the kind of film you had to dig for, at least you did in 1990 when I found it a weird video store in Seattle.
-I'd watch it every night around three AM, drunk on bourbon and ginger ale - it was on a 6-hour tape I made, betwixt Mesa of Lost Women and Faster Pussycat Kill Kill.
-Together they formed for me an inner sacred space of the devouring Kali goddess cinematic energy, a womb where death and life were all in the hands of batshit insane dark haired spider ladies, and in the process helped me appreciate Camille Paglia's 'chthonic' vision when I read her Sexual Personae a few years later.
-Thus prurience, punishment and drunken self-loathing all came together into a toxic crucible which is then blessed by succubi and nymphs, and transmuted into to 127 proof gold of the absolving Kali.
+It was barely screened at all when originally released because no one wanted black and white films at the drive-in anymore, all of a sudden.
+It resurfaced later on blurry video where it became a slow-burn cult favorite but even then it was the kind of film you had to dig for.
+At least I had to dig in 1990 when I'd watch it every night around three AM, drunk on bourbon and ginger ale - it was on a 6-hour tape I made, betwixt Mesa of Lost Women and Faster Pussycat Kill Kill --all culled from a Seattle cult video and used record store I found when "living" in Seattle.
+Together the three films on that video formed for me an inner sacred space of the devouring Kali goddess cinematic energy, a womb where death and life were all in the hands of batshit insane dark haired spider ladies and drag racer lesbians, and they set the groundwork for my appreciation of Camille Paglia's 'chthonic' vision when I read her Sexual Personae a few years later.
+Prurience, punishment and drunken self-loathing all came together for me watching this film, transmuting into to 127 proof gold of the absolving Kali.